 Noncompliance of HIPAA will have devastating consequences with severe fines and penalties and litigation.
 Noncompliance can result in civil fines of up to $25,000 a year and criminal penalties reaching $250,000 and up to 10 years in prison

 Gramm Leach Bliley Act – Places restriction on the use of customer information by those in the financial industry.
 Companies such as banks, brokers and underwriters, securities and investment firms, mortgage and finance companies and non-bank services finance firms must provide secure handling of records and information.
-These restriction recognize that non-public personal and financial information must be safeguarded and to include proper disposal procedures.
+These restrictions recognize that non-public personal and financial information must be safeguarded and to include proper disposal procedures.

 Noncompliance of GLBA could be subject to severe fines and even subject to class-action lawsuits.
 Noncompliance can result in civil penalties of up to $100,000 for each and every violation.
 The officers and directors of the financial institution can be subject to and personally liable for a civil penalty of up to $10,000, and imprisonment for up to five years is possible.

 Fair and Accurate Credit Transaction Act – This act requires the destruction of sensitive consumer information and has provision designed to help its victims.
 It contains a number of rules designed to combat consumer fraud, identity theft and similar crimes.
 This act is a broad-sweeping consumer rights bill.
-A final ruling was issued in November 2004 from FACTA to which it addresses the disposal of consumer information – names, address, SSN, credit information and data complied from this information.
+A final ruling was issued in November 2004 from FACTA to which it addresses the disposal of consumer information – names, address, SSN, credit information and data compiled from this information.
 Any person who maintains or otherwise possesses consumer information for a business purpose – in electronic or paper format must “take reasonable measures to protect against unauthorized access or use of the information in connection with its disposal.”
 FACTA requires disposal to be done properly – burning, pulverizing or shredding.

 Noncompliance of FACTA can be subject to severe fines and even subject to class-action lawsuits.
 Refusal to obey FACTA can result in civil liability up to $1,000 per employee.
 If a large number of employees are affected, they may be able to bring a class-action suit and get punitive damages from employers.
 Federal Fines are up to $2,500 for each violation and State Fines are up to $1,000 for each violation.